 Accordions can be placed anywhere throughout the page except as the first piece of content on a page.
 They take up 100% of the width of any grid it’s placed within.

-Accordions on long pages of content help:
+Use accordions on long pages of content to:

 - shorten pages

 - make it easier to scan accordion headings

 - see an overview of related sections of content

 - keep related content together that otherwise would be split across multiple pages

 - help users choose which sections are relevant to them

 - separate content into different audience streams

 - hide vital information, like program application procedures, forms or content users need to see

 - hide only single words, phrases or sentences